 Clinical trial manager and research professional

-After completing her laboratory technical training in biotechnologies at the Cégep de Lévis-Lauzon in 2007, Pascale continued her training at the university level with the DEC-BAC agreement of Laval University and completed her bachelor’s degree in Microbiology in 2009.
-She then joined Dr. Caroline Duchaine’s team, specializing in air microbiology at the research center of the Institut universitaire de cardiologie et de pneumologie de Québec, to carry out her graduate studies at the master’s and doctoral levels (2009 -2014) to assess the role of archaea in inflammation and their impact on human health.
-Pascale then worked as a research professional at CRIUCPQ in the team of Dr. David Marsolais, an expert in immunology and in the biology of sphingolipids (2014 to present).
+After completing her laboratory technical training in biotechnologies at the Cegep of Levis-Lauzon in 2007, Pascale continued her training at the university level with the DEC-BAC agreement of Laval University and completed her bachelor’s degree in Microbiology in 2009.
+She then joined Dr. Caroline Duchaine’s team, specializing in air microbiology at the research center of the Quebec Heart & Lung Institute, to carry out her graduate studies for the master and PhD (2009 -2014) on the role of archaea in inflammation and their impact on human health.
+Pascale then worked as a research professional at CRIUCPQ in the team of Dr. David Marsolais; an expert in immunology and in the biology of sphingolipids (2014 to present).
 She was recently trained at the IUCPQ to manage the COZI clinical trial, initiated due to the COVID-19 pandemic and led, among others, by Dr. Marsolais, studying the efficacy and safety of ozanimod, a ligand for the sphingosine-1-phosphate receptor, in the treatment of COVID-19.
-These new tasks have enabled Pascale to acquire the knowledge necessary to become, in 2020, the manager of two clinical trials studying the efficacy and safety of apabetalone and olaparib in pulmonary hypertension, namely APPROACH and OPTION, directed by Dr. Steeve Provencher.
+These new tasks have enabled Pascale to acquire the knowledge necessary to become, in 2020, the manager of two clinical trials studying the efficacy and safety of apabetalone and olaparib in pulmonary hypertension, namely APPRoAcH and OPTION, directed by Dr. Steeve Provencher.

 Cliniques spécialisées de pneumologie (CSP)